-In addition to your occupational retirement pension, you are also building up a partner's pension.
-Your partner will receive a partner's pension from PMT after you die.
-This means that your partner will receive a partner's pension benefit for as long as he or she lives.
-This also applies if you retire after reaching your state pension age.
+In addition to your occupational retirement pension, you are also building up a partner's pension in this supplementary scheme above the salary threshold of € 95,236 up to a maximum of € 137,800 (in 2025).
+Your partner will receive a partner's pension from PMT when you die.
+This means that your partner will receive a monthly benefit for as long as he or she lives.
+If you continue to work after your state pension age, you will no longer build up a partner's pension.